 To create a new alert:

-- From the Alerts List grid, click New Alert (green plus sign) next to the alert type you want to create.
+- Click New Alert in the top right-hand corner, and select the Alert you want to create.
 In the Company XYZ example, we choose the Odd-Hours alert.

 - Choose from the following options:

 The following properties are available for all alerts:

 - Vehicle: The vehicle/group that applies to the alert.
 The vehicle name and/or vehicle group (if applicable) will be visible in the email and/or SMS message after the Alert Subject.
 (In the Company XYZ example, we chose the Delivery group.)